Python | Generate test datasets for Machine learning

 In this article, we will generate random datasets using the Numpy library in Python.

--> Numpy: sudo pip install numpy -> Pandas: sudo pip install pandas -> Matplotlib: sudo pip install matplotlib
+-> Numpy: pip3 install numpy -> Pandas: pip3 install pandas -> Matplotlib: pip3 install matplotlib

 In probability theory, normal or Gaussian distribution is a very common continuous probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
 Normal distributions used in statistics and are often used to represent real-valued random variables.